alphagov/paas-tech-docs/source/documentation/troubleshooting/tracing.md

 The Cloud Foundry router automatically adds Zipkin-compatible headers to the incoming HTTP requests so you can match those with your application's responses.

 > Zipkin is a tracing system that enables app developers to troubleshoot failures or latency issues.
 Zipkin provides the ability to trace requests and responses across distributed systems.
-See [Zipkin.io](https://zipkin.io) [external link] for more information.
+See [Zipkin.io](https://zipkin.io) for more information.

 To trace app requests and responses in Cloud Foundry, apps must also log Zipkin headers.